Divide-By-0/blog/content/posts/thoughts.md

 - I suck at making music.
 How can I make more of it?

   - One of the most insane experiences I've ever felt is sitting in an office in 2am darkness, one tiny light on the desk, feeling like it was a mini music studio, and jamming with an incredibly musically talented friend to write songs together.
-It seems simple, but it was almost surreal to be in that kind of creative flow; words transforming to poetry transforming to sung lyrics and slapped on a beat; it felt beautiful and creative and I loved it and I want more of it, even though I have minimal musical talent.
-I wonder if I can turn mastery of AI music tools into becoming a pseudo-producer or something.
+It seems simple, but it was almost surreal to be in that kind of creative flow; words transforming to poetry transforming to sung lyrics and slapped on a beat; it felt beautiful and creative and I loved it and I want more of it.
+I have negative musical talent, but I can write so-so lyrics.
+I wonder if I can turn mastery of AI music tools into becoming a pseudo-producer or something and work with my favorite artists (I sent a beat anonymously to my favorite signers' manager who actually said they'd be down for me to come into the studio with her???
+If only I had more time and talent...)

 - It brings up another question -- how do you consistently induce an environment conducive to creative flow, specific to the kind of work being done?